tis-starlight/tis-starlight.github.io/_posts/2023-12-05-programming-languages.md

 #### Machine Language

-[Machine language](https://en.wikipedia.org/wiki/Machine_code) is the lowest-level programming language that is directly understood and executed by a computer's central processing unit (CPU).
+[Machine language](https://en.wikipedia.org/wiki/Machine_code){: target="_blank" rel="noopener noreferrer"} is the lowest-level programming language that is directly understood and executed by a computer's central processing unit (CPU).
 It consists of binary code, which is a series of "0s" and "1s" that represent instructions and data that the CPU can process.
 Each instruction in machine language corresponds to a specific operation or command that the CPU can perform, such as arithmetic calculations, data movement, or control flow operations.

 Despite being efficient, machine language is challenging to comprehend, and the process of writing and modifying programs in this language is time-consuming.
 Machine Language is alternatively referred to as a _first-generation language (1GL)_.